Hello and welcome. This is where I introduce myself and say a little about my journey into personal development work.

-Previously I spent a decade as a Youth Trainer in Manchester during the 1980’s, back when you could get In-Wear at Pauldens (Debenhams predecessor).
+Previously I spent a decade as a Youth Trainer in Manchester during the 1980’s, back when you could get In-Wear at Pauldens.
 I remember loving a long black and royal blue plaid box coat I got at Kumar Brothers on Piccadilly for a fiver.
-I’d taken a 2-yr Fashion C&G and made most of my clothes which I loved until I saw that and my interests turned to food.
+I’d taken a 2-yr Fashion C&G and made most of my clothes which I loved crafting until my interests switched to the food industry.

 The NVQ’s turned up and deemed it too costly to renovate the kitchen canteen I ran in-house.
 I turned to higher education with my sights set on teaching and enrolled on a BSc (Hons) Home Economics degree.
-It was a challenging experience and a number of sideways swipes have brought me full-circle.
+It was a challenging experience where a number of sideways swipes brought me full-circle right back to people.

 I can’t emphasise enough how important it is to know

 you’re not broken

 The issue’s we can’t fathom are as a result of the domino effects imposed by stress which come from our emotionally charged histories pitted against a juxtaposed position taken by western medicine and it’s random take on health.

 I’m not down on doctors – they’re the first port of call for a diagnosis or an emergency surgery – but it needs to find better joined-up thinking around the (once you see it you can’t un-see it) connectivity that the whole-person approach is leaps and bounds ahead with.

 How can we be physically ill and not mentally & emotionally experience the impact?

 How can we be mentally ill and not feel it in every sinew as we recoil shutting ourselves away from human interaction like a wounded animal challenging our extraordinary physiology to cope?